-The more we use technology, the more problems may emerge.
+The more we use technology, the more problems may emerge and technology issues may force your hand.
 That is the nature of the beast.
 The source of the problem may lie in each solution provider thinking they offer the best.
 Sometimes it is true but when it is not, watch out.

 I searched and visited their site and following their instructions, I submitted a request to remove the block.
 The next morning, there was an e-mail informing me that the block was removed.
 We tried once more, and once more I was blocked.
 I repeated the request submission to remove the block two more times and received the same positive e-mail that the block was removed.
 Not so!
 Next time I would be blocked because they detected heavy use.
 Come again?

 I visited a page on their site, Community, and posted my problem hoping that they would read and provide a solution.
 It turned out that the “Community” meant a crying wall for all the people having the same problem.
 I have visited the forum area and there was not a single reply from any TeamViewer support staff but many posts complaining about the same kind of block on their use.

 Technology Solution 1 – Chrome Remote Desktop to the Rescue

 After some more research, I found out that the Google Chrome browser had an extension for remote desktop connection.
 It is free and does not require any new account creation.
 If you are interested in using this service, visit the Chrome Remote Desktop page and follow the simple instructions.
 You can even use the Firefox browser if you like.

 - Allow installing the add on